-- (o) All subdivision (including proposals for manufactured dwelling parks and subdivision) and partition proposals governed by the Land Division Ordinance shall be consistent with the need to minimize flood damage. - (p) All subdivision (including proposals for manufactured dwelling parks and subdivision) and partition proposals governed by the Land Division Ordinance shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage. - (q) All subdivisions (including proposals for manufactured dwelling parks and subdivision) and partition proposals governed by the Land Division Ordinance shall have adequate drainage provided to reduce exposure to flood hazards.
+- (j) All subdivision and partition proposals governed by the Land Division Ordinance shall be consistent with the need to minimize flood damage. - (k) All subdivision and partition proposals governed by the Land Division Ordinance shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage.

-(r) Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision and partition proposals governed by the Land Division Ordinance and other proposed developments which contain at least 50 lots or 5 acres (whichever is less).
+- (l) All subdivisions and partition proposals governed by the Land Division Ordinance shall have adequate drainage provided to reduce exposure to flood damage. - (m) Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision and partition proposals governed by the Land Division Ordinance and other proposed developments which contain at least 50 lots or 5 acres (whichever is less).